We are temporarily deferring donors that have traveled outside the U.S. in the last 10 days. Travel to Baja, Mexico is acceptable.

 Does getting the vaccine give you COVID-19 antibodies?

-After receiving the vaccine, you may test positive for antibodies; however, you are not eligible to donate convalescent plasma at this time.
-The FDA is working on updating guidelines, as more information about the vaccines and convalescent plasma donation become available.
-Until then, those who have recovered from COVID-19 and those that have been vaccinated may donate whole blood, plasma, or platelets, which are greatly needed.
+After receiving the vaccine, you may test positive for antibodies; however, you are not eligible to donate convalescent plasma at this time unless you were diagnosed with COVID-19 prior to vaccination.
+Those who have been diagnosed with COVID-19 and have been vaccinated with AstraZeneca, Janssen/Johnson & Johnson, Moderna, Novavax or Pfizer vaccine may donate whole blood, plasma, or platelets, which are greatly needed.

 Where can I donate?